 - gather further information in order to determine whether to recommend your institution for review, and, if so, the number of days required for the review visit.

-The Review is the opportunity for your institution to demonstrate how it meets each of the 10 Standards.
+The Review is the opportunity for your institution to demonstrate how it meets each of the 10 Standards of the ESG.
 The review team conducts the review through analysis of the evidence submitted and a visit to the institution.

 The QAA review team will undertake a desk-based study of the documentation and other evidence that you provide in advance.
 The team will then visit your institution for between 2-4 days to check your approaches to quality assurance against your self-evaluation document, the evidence provided and the 10 standards.